dvreeze/tqa2/docs/demo.rst

 ====================================

 As mentioned earlier, not all XBRL-valid taxonomies can be represented in the locator-free model.
-For example, the use of xs:include is not allowed.
+For example, the use of xs:include is not allowed, and therefore chameleon schemas are not allowed.
 This should hardly be a restriction in practice.
 After all, suppose that in a standard taxonomy an XLink locator refers to a global element declaration in a chameleon schema, what would that even mean?
 It could refer to one concept, which is only known after "resolving" the xs:include (so that's even less local reasoning than is normally the case when interpreting arcs with locators).
 Even worse, it could point to a collection of concepts (in different namespaces)!
 No wonder xs:include should not be used in taxonomies (neither in standard taxonomies nor in their locator-free counterparts, if there were any).

 It is not a far stretch to go from the requirement of not using xs:include to the requirement that all schemas must have a target namespace.
 That would be helpful, because namespaces play an important role in the locator-free model, for example in